LuisGC/blog/content/blog/2017/12/Normandy-a-brief-opinionated-guide.md

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609145296_8b06bdcd6c_k.jpg" title="Mont Saint-Michel at night" >}}

-Let's see when I can write about the other part of the trip, traveling through Brittany.
+Follow the link to read about the rest of the trip through [Brittany](/blog/2017/12/brittany-a-brief-opinionated-guide/).

-Stay tuned!